BBBase-EHeresy-PPPub/PPPub/docs/legendary_legions/the_army_of_dale.md

 ## ADDITIONAL RULES

-- An Army of Dale force must always include Brand, King of Dale, who is always the army’s leader.
+- An Army of Dale force must always include Brand, King of Dale, who is always the army's leader.

 ## SPECIAL RULES